St Albans Town Hall: Local government

 The town hall continued to serve as the headquarters of St Albans City Council during first half of the 20th century.
 The building also served as the meeting place of St Albans Rural District Council between 1895 and 1929.
-St Albans City Council moved to new Civic Offices further north along St Peter's Street in 1966, which became the regular meeting place for the council.
+St Albans City Council moved to a new City Hall further north along St Peter's Street in 1966, which was in turn replaced by a new Civic Centre in 1989.

 Following a programme of conversion works costing £7.75 million carried out to a design by John McAslan and Partners, the St Albans Museum, which had been located in Hatfield Road until it closed in that location in September 2015, re-opened in the town hall in June 2018.

 Architecture

 The design involves a symmetrical main frontage with three bays facing onto the Market Square; the central bay features a podium on the ground floor containing three sash windows supporting a tetrastyle portico with Ionic order columns and a large entablature and pediment above.
 Internally, the principal rooms are the assembly hall, which also functions as a ballroom, and the courtroom, which has an octagonal shape and is panelled.